zahidkhawaja/stable-diffusion-nextjs/README.md

 # Next.js Template for Stable Diffusion

 This is a [Next.js](https://nextjs.org/) template for  🍌 [Banana](https://www.banana.dev/) deployments of Stable Diffusion on serverless GPUs.
-Feel free to customize this and make it your own!
+Feel free to customize this frontend and make it your own!
 Enter your API keys in .env.local and go bananas! 🎉

 ## Getting Started